Vector

 inputs = ["my_s3_source"]

-Finally, run Vector with the configuration file using vector --config ./vector.toml This will start Vector, and it will begin reading logs from the specified S3 bucket and sending them to the specified Axiom dataset.
+Finally, run Vector with the configuration file using vector --config ./vector.toml.
+This starts Vector and begins reading logs from the specified S3 bucket and sending them to the specified Axiom dataset.

 Send Kafka logs to Axiom

-To send Kafka logs using the Axiom sink, you need to create a configuration file, e.g., vector.toml, with the following code:
+To send Kafka logs using the Axiom sink, you need to create a configuration file, for example, vector.toml, with the following code:

 [sources.my_kafka_source]